Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 As with walls, dungeon floors come in many types.

+### Flagstone
-**Flagstone:** Like masonry walls, flagstone floors are made of fitted stones.
+Like masonry walls, flagstone floors are made of fitted stones.
 They are usually cracked and only somewhat level.
 Slime and mold grows in these cracks.
 Sometimes water runs in rivulets between the stones or sits in stagnant puddles.
 Flagstone is the most common dungeon floor.

+### Uneven Flagstone
-**Uneven Flagstone:** Over time, some floors can become so uneven that a DC 10 Balance check is required to run or charge across the surface.
+Over time, some floors can become so uneven that a
+DC 10 Balance check is required to run or charge across the surface.
 Failure means the character can't move in this round.
 Floors as treacherous as this should be the exception, not the rule.

+### Hewn Stone Floors
-**Hewn Stone Floors:** Rough and uneven, hewn floors are usually covered with loose stones, gravel, dirt, or other debris.
+Rough and uneven, hewn floors are usually covered with loose stones, gravel, dirt, or other debris.
 A DC 10 Balance check is required to run or charge across such a floor.
 Failure means the character can still act, but can't run or charge in this round.

+### Light Rubble
-**Light Rubble:** Small chunks of debris litter the ground.
+Small chunks of debris litter the ground.
 Light rubble adds 2 to the DC of Balance and Tumble checks.

+### Dense Rubble
-**Dense Rubble:** The ground is covered with debris of all sizes.
+The ground is covered with debris of all sizes.
 It costs 2 squares of movement to enter a square with dense rubble.
 Dense rubble adds 5 to the DC of Balance and Tumble checks, and it adds 2 to the DC of Move Silently checks.

+### Smooth Stone Floors
-**Smooth Stone Floors:** Finished and sometimes even polished, smooth floors are found only in dungeons with capable and careful builders.
+Finished and sometimes even polished, smooth floors are found only in dungeons with capable and careful builders.

+### Natural Stone Floors
-**Natural Stone Floors:** The floor of a natural cave is as uneven as the walls.
+The floor of a natural cave is as uneven as the walls.
 Caves rarely have flat surfaces of any great size.
 Rather, their floors have many levels.
 Some adjacent floor surfaces might vary in elevation by only a foot, so that moving from one to the other is no